ahoj18/website/docs/Punitive_Standards/MediumInfractions/Damaging Foundation Fixtures.md

 Relevant Code of Ethics Section:<Highlight color="#18A304">**2.8**</Highlight>(Due Regard for Foundation Assets) <br />
 :::

 This code is utilized for intentional damage to foundation fixtures by Foundation Personnel on-site.
-When deciding on a reprimand, the following will be considered; <br />
-## <Highlight color="#D22B2B">ERROR</Highlight> <br />
+The following will be considered when deciding on a reprimand; previous infractions of this type, effect of the damage, on-site status, etc.

 :::warning Standard Punishment